machanism-org/machai/ghostwriter/src/site/markdown/act.md

 basedOn = "task"
 ```

-When Ghostwriter loads an act with `basedOn`:
+When Ghostwriter loads an Act with `basedOn`, `loadAct` does the following:

-1. It loads the child act.
-2. It checks whether the child defines `basedOn`.
+1. Loads the requested act from the custom directory and classpath if available.
+2. Checks for `basedOn` in the loaded act data.
-3. It loads the parent act recursively.
+3. Loads the parent act recursively.
-4. Parent properties are merged first.
+4. Applies parent values first.
-5. Child properties are then applied on top.

-Ghostwriter also supports a second level of override:

-- built-in act values may be loaded,
+5. Applies child values afterward.

-- custom act values with the same name may then override or extend them.
+This means the child act inherits from the parent and can override or extend it.

+### Inheritance between built-in and custom acts

+If both a built-in act and a user-defined act have the same name:

+- the built-in act can provide the base definition,
+- the user-defined act can add new values,
+- the user-defined act can override built-in values.

+This allows local customization without replacing the whole concept of the original act.

-### String inheritance and `%s`
+### String inheritance using `%s`

-String values are not only replaced.
-They can also be composed.
+Inheritance is not only simple replacement. `setActData` also supports string composition.

-In `setActData`, if a property already exists and both old and new values are strings, Ghostwriter replaces `%s` in the existing value with the new value.
+If a property already exists and both old and new values are strings, the processor replaces `%s` in the existing value with the new value.

-This means a parent act can define a reusable template and a child act can insert additional content into it.

 Example: